codedread/bitjs/docs/bitjs.io.md

   byteStream.readNumber(2); // skip two bytes.
   // Interpret next 2 bytes as the string length. const strLen = byteStream.readNumber(2);
-  // Read in the rest of the ASCII string. const someString = byteStream.readNumber(strLen);
+  // Read in bytes as an ASCII string. const someString = byteStream.readNumber(strLen);
+  // Interpret next byte as an int8 (0xFF would be -1).
+  const someVal = byteStream.readSignedNumber(1);
   ...
 ```

+### Appending to the Stream

+If you get more bytes (for example, from an asynchronous process), you can add them to the end of the
+byte stream by using `someByteStream.push(nextBytesAsAnArrayBuffer)`.